 - Request a coverage in a well-known coverage format (GetCoverage)

-WCS 2.0.1 services also support the following OGC extensions:
+WCS 2.0.1 services also support the following OGC extensions and application profiles:

-If your image service is configured with multiple raster function templates, these raster function templates will be accessible through subLayers in WCS.
+If your image service is configured with multiple raster function templates, these raster function templates will be accessible as additional coverages in WCS.

 Creating a WCS service

 In ArcGIS Server, a WCS is exposed as a capability of a map service, an image service, or a geodata service.
-To create a WCS service, you need to create one of these three services and enable the WCS capability.
-The source for WCS services should be one of the following:
+To create a WCS service, you must create one of these three services and enable the WCS capability.
+The source for WCS services must be one of the following:

-- A map containing raster layers or mosaic layers
+- A map containing raster dataset layers or mosaic dataset layers

 - A raster dataset or a mosaic dataset